zerodevapp/zerodev-docs/docs/create-wallets/web2-auth/auth0.md

 sidebar_position: 3
 ---

-# Auth0 (Beta)
+# Auth0

-You can create wallets for your Auth0 users by providing your public Auth0 credentials through our Dashboard.
+If you use Auth0 for your login system, you can use ZeroDev to seamlessly create one smart wallet per unique user.
+Follow these steps:

 1. Visit the [Dashboard](https://staging-dashboard-q1xv.onrender.com/authentication-providers).
 2. Click on the top-right menu.
 3. Choose `Authentication Providers`.
 4. Enter your Auth0 credentials in the `Auth0 Wallet` section.

-Upon saving your Auth0 credentials, we will set up a [Web3Auth Verifier](https://web3auth.io/docs/auth-provider-setup/verifiers) within the next 24 hours, enabling you to create Auth0 wallets.
+Currently, integrating with Auth0 involves some manual setup on our side.
+Upon saving your Auth0 credentials, we will set up the integration within 24 business hours and email you to confirm.
+If in doubt, you can get in touch with us [on Discord](https://discord.gg/KS9MRaTSjx) or email support@zerodev.app.

 ## Wagmi